In-District Opportunities

 Applications are accepted in the fall and spring until classes are full.
 Students may need to complete other classes their freshman or sophomore year to be eligible to join an FRC program.
 The FutureReady Centers website includes details about all the required courses.

-In some circumstances, a student may be assigned to a school where they will recieve the best education for their unique circumstances.
-Representatives from the district or school will always talk with parents before making special assignments.
+In some circumstances, a student may be placed at a school where they will receive the best education for their unique circumstances.
+Representatives from the district or school will always talk with parents before making special placements.

 - Special Day Schools